sriramss/docs-csm/troubleshooting/known_issues/ssl_certificate_validation_issues.md

 ```

 If this points to a local directory or is a different version then `2018.1.18`
-then you will need to uninstall this certifi package in order to trust the
+then uninstall this `certifi` package in order to trust the
 platform CA. The following command shows the expected output on a `1.2.5`
 system.